njustesen/botbowl/README.md

 Take a look at our [bot_example.py](examples/bot_example.py).

-Be aware, that you should not modify instances that comes from the framework such as Square instances as these are shared with the GameState instance in FFAI.
+Be aware, that you shouldn't modify instances that comes from the framework such as Square instances as these are shared with the GameState instance in FFAI.
 In future releases, we plan to release an AI tournament module that will clone the instances before they are handed to the bots.
+For now, this is up to the user to do.

 ## Gym Interface
 FFAI implements the Open AI Gym interace for easy integration of machine learning algorithms.